lucassabreu/clockify-cli/README.md

 The CLI saves your workspace info and an API token to `~/.clockify-cli.yaml` for future use.

+Now you’re ready to create your first Clockify entry:

 ```console
 foo@bar:~$ clockify-cli in -i
 ?
 Choose your project: project-id - Example Project